UbuntuUbuntu Based

 wget -qO- https://raw.githubusercontent.com/TheHive-Project/Cortex/master/PGP-PUBLIC-KEY | gpg --dearmor -o /etc/apt/trusted.gpg.d/thehive.gpg

-After the repository is enabled, now install the latest version of Cortex using the below command:
+With the Cortex repository added, you can now install Cortex using the following command:

 sudo apt update